Association of School and College Leaders: Structure

-The Association of School and College Leaders has as its ruling parliament a group of elected members collectively known as council.
+The Association of School and College Leaders has as its ruling body a group of elected members collectively known as council.
 It is at council that association policy is determined.
 It is from council that national officers, including the president, are elected.

-The President, Vice-President and Immediate Past President, collectively known as the Presidential trio, lead ASCL in conjunction with the General Secretary.
+There are 40 staff at the association's HQ in Waterloo Way, Leicester, and a further 48 across the UK.
+ASCL has a training section called ASCL Professional Development.